Napbad/dream/README.md

 ## Acknowledgments

-Special thanks to all the contributors who have helped make the **Dream** project possible.
+Special thanks to all the contributors who have helped make the **dap** project possible.
 Your contributions are greatly appreciated!

 ---

-This README file provides a brief overview of the **Dream** project, its license, contribution guidelines, code of conduct, and acknowledgments.
+This README file provides a brief overview of the **dap** project, its license, contribution guidelines, code of conduct, and acknowledgments.
 For more information, please refer to the other files and directories in this repository.